Title

 Case Summary (G.R.
 No. 205039)

-Petitioners filed a petition for writ of amparo on May 11, 2012 before the Regional Trial Court (RTC) of Quezon City.
-On May 23, 2012 Erwin Tulfo filed a Manifestation and Motion to Deny Issuance of Protection Order and/or Dismissal Motu Proprio, which petitioners opposed as a prohibited pleading.
-On May 24, 2012 the presiding judge (Judge Bayani Vargas) issued a temporary protection order (TPO) in favor of petitioners and directed respondents to file their return/answer.
-Ben Tulfo filed a return asserting his statements were not actual threats but expressions of sentiment in defense of his brother.
-Judge Vargas submitted the case for resolution on June 29, 2012 and retired on July 11, 2012; Judge Maria Filomena Singh was thereafter designated to handle the case.
-In a Resolution dated August 6, 2012, the RTC (Judge Singh) dismissed the petition and dissolved the TPO.
-A motion for reconsideration was denied by resolution dated January 7, 2013.
-The dismissal and dissolution were subsequently subject of the present petition for certiorari.
+Petitioners filed a petition for a writ of amparo before the RTC on May 11, 2012.
+Respondent Erwin Tulfo filed a Manifestation and Motion to Deny Issuance of Protection Order and/or Dismissal of the Petition Motu Proprio on May 23, 2012, which petitioners opposed as a prohibited pleading.
+On May 24, 2012, the presiding judge issued a temporary protection order (TPO) in favor of petitioners and directed respondents to file an answer.
+The matter was submitted for resolution on June 29, 2012; the presiding judge retired and an acting presiding judge assumed duties.
+In a Resolution dated August 6, 2012, the RTC dismissed the petition for writ of amparo and dissolved the TPO, and on January 7, 2013 the RTC denied petitioners’ motion for reconsideration.

 ...continue reading